Ian Gawler: Illness, treatment and criticism

-In 1974 Gawler was diagnosed with osteosarcoma.
-Resultant surgery involved amputation through the hip.
-Late in 1975, it was diagnosed that the bone cancer had metastasised and spread to lymph nodes inside his pelvis and mediastinum before spreading more widely on the surface of his sternum and through his left lung.
+Gawler and his proponents have claimed that he was diagnosed with osteosarcoma in 1974, and that resultant surgery involved amputation through the hip.
+Later in 1975, he claimed that he was diagnosed with metastasis of the bone cancer to lymph nodes inside his pelvis and mediastinum before spreading more widely on the surface of his sternum and through his left lung..
+Gawler's first wife Grace Gawler has disputed his account of his cancer diagnosis and treatment.

 In December 1975, with the assistance of Australian psychiatrist Ainslie Meares, who believed that meditation could alter the course of, or even cure cancer, Gawler adopted a regime of intensive meditation.
 He also followed a Gerson diet and pursued a program of research, introspection and personal development.
-In February 1976 his doctors gave him only a few weeks to live.
+Gawler claims that in February 1976, his doctors gave him only a few weeks to live.

-In February 1976, Gawler had some palliative radiotherapy; in October 1976 he underwent three cycles of experimental chemotherapy.
+In February 1976, Gawler reports having had palliative radiotherapy; in October 1976 he reports undergoing three cycles of experimental chemotherapy.
 In 1977 he also had an audience with Sai Baba.
-He was declared clear of cancer in 1978.
+He claims he was declared clear of cancer in 1978.
 At the same time he was diagnosed with TB, which responded rapidly to conventional treatment and supported by lifestyle-based self-help techniques.
-Gawler's recovery from cancer was documented by Meares and, 30 years later, the fact that he was still alive was also documented.
+Gawler's reported recovery from cancer was documented by his partner, psychiatrist Dr. Meares and, 30 years later, the fact that he was still alive was also documented.

 In the December 2011, Internal Medicine Journal, the online journal of the Royal Australian College of Physicians, two oncologists, Ian Haines from Cabrini Hospital and Ray Lowenthal from Hobart, published a report that no biopsy of Gawler for secondary cancer had been made and suggested that all of his symptoms were consistent with tuberculosis.
 In response to this report, Gawler maintained that the diagnosis was confirmed by his eminent team of physicians of the day, and said that they still stand by that diagnosis.
 He said that Haines and Lowenthal did not consult with any of these people in preparing their speculative hypothesis and, therefore, did not take account of his clinical history or the many diagnostic tests performed and deemed to be adequate by those physicians to confirm the diagnosis.
 Gawler's original physicians maintain that the TB developed as a complication of Gawler's primary cancer, osteogenic sarcoma, probably after chemotherapy weakened his immune system.

 Steve Novella has written that it cannot be certain whether Gawler ever had metastatic cancer, and that his promotion of the supposed ability of the mind to "cure" cancer exemplifies the fallacy of using anecdotes in medicine.
 Such notions are, Novella writes, "pure wish-fulfilment fantasy".